-When performing CPR on a cardiac arrest victim, it is essential to act quickly, as CPR can double or triple the chances of survival after cardiac arrest.
+When performing CPR on a cardiac arrest victim, it is essential to act quickly, as CPR can double or triple the chances of survival after sudden cardiac arrest.
 The infographic below explains the 4 easy steps to perform CPR at home and save the life of your loved ones.

 1. Assess the Victim

 Ensure that the victim is in a safe place in your home.
 You need to tap the victim's shoulder and ask, "Are you okay?" loudly to check if s/he is responsive or not.

 If the victim is unconscious, check for normal breathing and pulse for less than 10 seconds.
 Call 911 and perform CPR immediately if the victim is not breathing and doesn't have a pulse.

 If the victim has a pulse and is breathing, you don't have to perform CPR.
 Put the victim in a recovery position instead and monitor their condition until the emergency medical services take over.